mrkrd/cochlea/README.rst

 Acknowledgments
 ---------------

-I would like to thank `Werner Hemmert`_ for supervising my PhD.
+We would like to thank Muhammad S.A.
+Zilany, Ian C. Bruce and Laurel H. Carney for developing inner ear models and allowing us to use their code in *cochlea*.

 Thanks goes to Marcus Holmberg, who developed the traveling wave based model.

-I would also like to thank Muhammad S.A.
-Zilany, Ian C. Bruce and Laurel H. Carney for developing inner ear models and allowing us to use their code in *cochlea*.
+We are grateful to Ray Meddis for support with the Matlab Auditory Periphery model.

-I am also grateful to Ray Meddis for support with the Matlab Auditory Periphery model.
+And last, but not least, I would like to thank `Werner Hemmert`_ for supervising my PhD.

 .. _`Werner Hemmert`: http://www.imetum.tum.de/research/bai/home/?L=1